African spurred tortoise: Male selection

-Female Nesting
+Female nesting

 Sixty days after mating, the female begins to roam looking for suitable nesting sites.
-For five to fifteen days, four or five nests may be excavated before she selects the perfect location in which the eggs will be laid.
-Females tend to lay around two to three clutches of eggs with each clutch containing fourteen to forty eggs.
+For five to 15 days, four or five nests may be excavated before she selects the perfect location in which the eggs will be laid.
+Females tend to lay around two to three clutches of eggs with each clutch containing 14 to 40 eggs.

 Loose soil is kicked out of the depression, and the female may frequently urinate into the depression.
-Once it reaches about two feet (60 cm) in diameter and 3–6 in (7–14 cm) deep, a further depression, measuring some eight inches (20 cm) across and in depth, will be dug out towards the back of the original depression.
+Once it reaches about 2 feet (60 cm) in diameter and 3–6 in (7–14 cm) deep, a further depression, measuring some 8 in (20 cm) across and in depth, will be dug out towards the back of the original depression.
 The work of digging the nest may take up to five hours; the speed with which it is dug seems to be dependent upon the relative hardness of the ground.
-It usually takes place when the ambient air temperature is at least 78°F (27°C).
+It usually takes place when the ambient air temperature is at least 78 °F (27 °C).
 Once the nest is dug, the female begins to lay an egg every three minutes.
 Clutches may contain 15–30 or more eggs.
 After the eggs are laid, the female fills in the nest, taking an hour or more to fully cover them all.
 Incubation should be 86 to 88 °F, and will take from 90 to 120 days.

 Conservation status and efforts

 Status

 C. sulcata is currently ranked as an endangered species.
 Studies suggest that African spurred tortoises exist in approximately 16.7% of the area where they had previously been found.
-These studies also show an average of 1-5 tortoises per site canvassed which indicates a rapid decline of the species.
+These studies also show an average of 1–5 tortoises per site canvassed which indicates a rapid decline of the species.
 The species faces threats from livestock as they have to compete for resources.
 The main source of resource competition African spurred tortoises face is from cattle which also graze on grass.
-The effects of competition for grazing land is compounded by wildfires which can destroy large portions of grass land which kills and rescues the resources available to C sulcata.
+The effects of competition for grazing land is compounded by wildfires which can destroy large portions of grass land which kills and reduces the resources available to C sulcata.
 They also face threats from the pet trade as they are over harvested from their natural environment.

-Approximately 9000 tortoises are taken from the wild for the pet trade.
+According to the CITES database, 9,132 African spurred tortoises were taken from the wild for the pet trade between 1990–2010.
+However, this number likely significantly underestimates the actual number of tortoises taken from the wild.
+This is especially concerning given that the African spurred tortoise has delayed sexual maturity.
+This means that if the tortoises are captured and removed from the wild under the age of sexual maturity, estimated by some to be 15 years, they will not have been able to reproduce and contribute to the population of their species in the wild.
 Other threats that the species face are habitat loss due to climate change and predators which hunt the tortoises or their eggs.
+The situation has grown so severe that "The spurred tortoise is now apparently rare in nearly all sites where it is known to occur."